Greek-Academy/grpc-handson/practice_2/readme.md

-# Practice 2

-Call a function on server from client.
+# Practice 2: Call a function on server from client

 ## Server side